davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 ## TL;DR

-I discuss the gist and limitations of my [implementation](github.com) (Java) of Joe and Simpson's [visibility polygon algortihm](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf), that is, an asymptotically optimal algorithm for computing the visibility polygon from a point inside of a simple polygon.
+I discuss the gist and limitations of my [implementation](https://github.com/davidglavas/Visibility-Polygons-by-Joe-Simpson) (Java) of Joe and Simpson's [visibility polygon algortihm](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf), that is, an asymptotically optimal algorithm for computing the visibility polygon from a point inside of a simple polygon.

 ## The Problem
 Recently, I took a course on computational geometry and got interested in the notion of visibility.
 Besides its applications in hidden surface removal (HSR) algorithms and exact robot motion planning, it received a great amount of attention through the art gallery problem.
 The first application I could think of when thinking about visibility were video games that incorporated a [fog of war](https://legends2k.github.io/2d-fov/), that is, the computation of a player's surroundings that is visible to him as he navigates a map.
-Unfortunately, the algorithm we will be talking about doesn't work with obstacles, making it of limited use in games—we'll get to the limitations after we more precisely describe the problem the algorithm is solving.
+Unfortunately, the algorithm we will be talking about doesn't work with obstacles, making it of limited use in games.

 There are many different types of [visibility problems](https://en.wikipedia.org/wiki/Visibility_(geometry)#Concepts_and_problems), some deal with finding viewpoints to illuminate certain parts of the environment, while others deal with computing visible parts of the environment for a given viewpoint.
 Some of them consider a single viewpoint, some consider multiple viewpoints, and yet others consider different types of view elements than a point—the list goes on and on.
 In this post we will focus our attention on the following variant.